DASISH/TERESAH/documentation/user_manual/teresah_manual.md

 dirtdirecory.org
 :   One of the external data sources used in TERESAH

+Facette
+:   A *facette* is a category that is used to sort different tools.
+Facettes include (for example) the developer of the tool, or the platform it runs on.

 Federated Login
 :   Logging in to a web page (or other net service) using a third party, such as Google or Facebook

+JSON
+:   *JavaScript Object Notation*

+JSONLD
+:   *JSON for Linking Data*

+RDF
+:   *Resource Description Framework*

+TERESAH
+:   *Tools E-Registry for E-Social science, Arts and Humanities*

+TURTLE
+:   *Terse RDF Triple Language* a language/format designed for describing RDF triples.
+See [Wikipedia article here](https://en.wikipedia.org/wiki/Turtle_%28syntax%29)

+Tool
+:   In TERESAH, a *tool* refers to a specific piece of software (and its page in TERESAH) that might be useful to researchers.

+XML
+:   *eXtensible Markup Language*

 Types of users
 --------------